-Repeat the steps 2.2.7-2.2.14 to measure the target current and align the ion beam.
+Repeat the steps 2.2.6-2.2.13 to measure the target current and align the ion beam.

-Note: the desired target current in imaging mode should be greater than 0.6 nA or approximately 1 pA if Bi3+is selected for measurement
+Note: the desired target current in imaging mode should be greater than 0.6 nA .

 Select the saved ROI position from the drop down list of Cursor Position in Navigator GUI > click Go.